-The 2019 Victorian Optimist State Titles were hosted by Royal Brighton Yacht Club over the weekend.
+The 2019 Victorian Optimist State Titles were hosted by Royal Brighton Yacht Club from 9-11 March 2019.
 SSCBC had a large contingent of 18 sailors, well spread across the different fleets.
 RBYC did a great job getting 9 races in for both fleets in tough conditions.
 A special mention has to go to Sadie Cunningham who did her first ever event and was the only competitor in the rainbow fleet.

 On the Intermediate course, SSCBC made up 10 of the 25 sailors taking part in the event.
 Natalie Gleeson was on even points with the winner and finished 2nd overall on count back, even though she had 11 points over 9 races.
 Natalie was awarded the Intermediate Female State Champion, with her friend Alice Dunne finishing an impressive 2nd female.
 Annabelle Williamson also received an award for best improved since the last state titles, moving up 30 spots.
 Our Intermediate fleet was coached by George Aulich, Jack Lewis and Hugo Llewelyn.